trix-code/FiveM-Crafting-System/README.md

 ## 📜 Commands & Events

 ✅ **Client Events:**
-   - 🔹 `esx-weaponcrafting:client:OpenMenu` – Opens the crafting menu
+   - 🔹 `fivem-crafting-system:client:OpenMenu` – Opens the crafting menu
-   - 🔹 `esx-weaponcrafting:client:StartCraftingAnimation` – Starts the welding animation
+   - 🔹 `fivem-crafting-system:client:StartCraftingAnimation` – Starts the crafting animation

 ✅ **Server Events:**
-   - 🔹 `esx-weaponcrafting:server:CraftWeapon` – Initiates the weapon crafting process
+   - 🔹 `fivem-crafting-system:server:CraftItem` – Initiates the crafting process
-   - 🔹 `esx-weaponcrafting:server:FinishCraftingWeapon` – Completes crafting and adds the weapon to the player's inventory
+   - 🔹 `fivem-crafting-system:server:FinishCraftingItem` – Completes crafting and adds the item to the player's inventory

 ---

 ## ❓ Support

-📌 If you encounter any issues or have questions, feel free to contact me at **tomaskotik08@gmail.com**! 🚀
+📌 If you encounter any issues or have questions, feel free to reach out! 🚀

----